Training Course for ISO 30500 and ISO 24521:

 International Non-sewered Sanitation Standards

-This course is part of blended training to encourage the national adoption and use of two international non-sewered sanitation standards, ISO 30500 and ISO 24521.
-These trainings will target national standards bodies in collaboration with relevant ministries, local governments, NGOs, and the private sector.
+This course aims to encourage the national review, adoption and use of two international non-sewered sanitation standards, ISO 30500 and ISO 24521.
+It intends to expand the reach of these standards beyond national standards bodies and increase collaboration with WASH sector stakeholders such as relevant ministries, local governments, NGOs and the private sector.

 The overall goal of this training is to generate a deeper and shared understanding of ISO 30500 and ISO 24521 to support the United Nations Sustainable Development Goals (SDG) 6.2 and 6.3 by providing adequate access to equitable sanitation and hygiene and by improving water quality.